 Sometimes, there may be a thought to take home a few essential amenities that the hotel provides during the stay, like bathrobes, shampoo, lotion, and other vanity products 🥸 But, don't, as you could be charged extra or even fined for taking pricier items, including linens, artwork, and electronics ⭐

 Shall I tell you a story of a nice family who noticed a funny taste in the drinking water during their stay in the hotel room? 🥸

 It turns out that the family and the other guests had been drinking from a corpse-tainted water supply for several days.
 How did you feel?
 Yes, you read it right.
 There was a dead body of a monkey or such animal floating around and decomposing in the rooftop water tank 🥸

-So, don’t try to fake the hotel staff out by replacing the liquor with a half-sipped bottle of Diet Coke 🥸 I want to say this happens more often than you might think and the technology is more advanced than you think.
+So, don’t try to fake the hotel staff out by replacing the liquor with a half-sipped Diet Coke 🥸 I want to say this happens more often than you might think, and the technology is more advanced than you think.
 And those who do it still get charged double, maybe.
-On one hand, it's not just being dishonest, but with the COVID-19 pandemic, it’s also unsafe for other guests ⭐
+On the other hand, it's not just being dishonest, but with the COVID-19 pandemic, it’s also unsafe for other guests ⭐

 I'm going to cover all the areas in a hotel room, but most especially the bathroom 🥇

 But over some periods, I've heard quite a few doubts about things I shouldn't do in a hotel.
-So I did a little research to share with you 🏆 And it turns out that there are quite a few things I should never, ever, do when staying in a hotel.
-So, above is my list of top 10 things that you should never do in a hotel room.
-Good luck and make sure to avoid those habits during your next vacation in a hotel room ⭐
+So I did a little research to share with you 🏆 And it turns out that there are quite a few things I should never do when staying in a hotel.
+So, above is my list of the top 10 things you should never do in a hotel room.
+Good luck, and make sure to avoid those habits during your next vacation in a hotel room ⭐

 Hi, I am Guinness Bear.
 I am a prolific traveler and spend my days traveling across the most beautiful places and recommend it to you.
 So join me on my trips and enjoy every part of it.